DaylightNebula/WebStreamEngine/Readme.md

   - [ ] .entity (switch from current entity .json files)
   - [ ] .ui (switch from current ui .json files)
   - [ ] input.json
+- [ ] Pathfinding
+  - [ ] Use an array of points to dictate where the entity should move
+  - [ ] Shoot a ray from the entity to the target
+    - [ ] Add points to move around the target
+  - [ ] Remove any points that make the pathfinding slower